 Faculty Hiring Process

-The main work of hiring faculty at Evergreen is done by the Hiring Subcommittees, which are made up of approximately 6-8 current faculty, staff, and students for each position.
-The Subcommittees are linked to the larger Hiring DTF (Disappearing Task Force), which reviews their work, and also participates in the interview process.
-Applications are kept in the Faculty Hiring Office, where they are read and rated by the Subcommittee members.
-The Faculty Hiring Office staff members coordinate the hiring process, assist candidates in the application process, and serve as the liaison between the candidates and the Subcommittees.
+The main work of hiring faculty at Evergreen is done by the search committees, which are made up of approximately 6-8 current faculty, staff, and students for each position.
+The search committees are linked to the broader Campus Faculty Hiring committee, which reviews their work, and also participates in the interview process.
+Applications are kept in the Faculty Hiring Office, where they are read and rated by the search committee members.
+The Faculty Hiring Office staff members coordinate the hiring process, assist candidates in the application process, and serve as the liaison between the candidates and the search committee.

-After the subcommittees review the applicant files, top candidates are typically first interviewed by phone, and 2-3 finalists are invited to on-campus interviews at the college's expense.
-The interviews consist of two days of formal and informal meetings with students, hiring committee members, the deans, the Provost, and other interested parties.
-Candidates are asked to give a public presentation or teach a class session in their area, and are given a tour of the campus, and of the Olympia area, if desired.
-Meals on and off campus with students, hiring committee members and others provide an enjoyable way for everyone to get to know each other in less formal settings.
+After the search committees review the applicant files, top candidates are typically first interviewed by phone.
+The 2-3 finalists are then invited to on-campus interviews at the college's expense.
+The interviews consist of two days of formal and informal meetings with students, hiring committee members, deans, the Provost, and other interested parties.
+Candidates are asked to give a public presentation and/or teach a class session in their area, and are given a tour of the campus, and of the Olympia area, if desired.
+Meals on and off campus with students, search committee members and others provide an enjoyable way for everyone to get to know each other in less formal settings.

-After interviewing finalists, the subcommittee meets to make their decision, and then meets again to discuss it with the Hiring DTF.
-The Hiring DTF then forwards the recommendation to the Deans and the Provost.
+After interviewing finalists, the search committee meets to make their decision, and then meets again to discuss it with the Campus Faculty Hiring committee.
+The Campus Faculty Hiring committee then forwards the recommendation to the Deans and the Provost.
 If approved, the Provost then makes an offer to the candidate.

-Newly-hired faculty are invited to the New Faculty Retreat, held in June, and to Team-Planning Institutes that occur during the summer.
+Newly hired faculty are invited to the New Faculty Academy, usually held in June.
 They may also receive help with finding housing, as well as financial assistance for relocation, if needed.
 The Faculty Hiring Office continues to serve as a resource center for new faculty, providing information and coordinating welcoming and orientation activities.

 Visit Evergreen's Office for Equal Opportunity web page.